eliferdil/ReadingIsGood/README.md

 # ReadingIsGood

 This is a Java, Spring Boot application with H2 in-memory database.
+Containerized with Docker.

 ## How to Run

 This application is packaged as a war which has Tomcat embedded.
 You can run it using the java -jar command.